 You felt helpless.
 You didn’t ask for this to happen.
 You didn’t want it to happen.
 It is difficult to think that your loved one’s last thought was one of terror or fear.
 She was helpless.
 She certainly didn’t ask for this.
 She didn’t want for this to happen.

-Nobody wants to hire an injury lawyer.
+We know that nobody wants to hire a lawyer.

-And you certainly don’t want to talk to an injury lawyer about such intimate details of your personal life.
-Those injury lawyers are all ambulance chasing greedy selfish hacks who just want to make money on your misfortune anyway.
+And, you certainly don’t want to talk to an injury lawyer about such intimate details of your personal life.
+Those injury and disability lawyers are all ambulance-chasing greedy selfish hacks who just want to make money on your misfortune anyway.

 Maybe we believe it, maybe we don’t.
 What I’ll suggest here is that you should evaluate more than just “caring” when you are deciding whether to hire an injury lawyer.